marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 A deeper look with strace
 =======
-*strace* comes in handy as always.
-It might be a bit of an overkill to trace the interpreter in order to understand what happens at the Python multiprocessing library level, but I find it always very insightful.
+*strace* might seem a bit of an overkill in this case, as normally *pdb* would be just enough to understand what happens at the Python multiprocessing library level.
+However, I find it always very insightful and I wanted to give it a try.
 Clearly I will skip the uninteresting parts and jump right to the relevant pieces.
-Since I want to see what both the parent and the child are doing, the *-f* flag is mandatory.
-The worker process is initially created via *clone* syscall.
+Since I want to see what both the parent and the child are doing, the *-f* flag is required.
+The worker process is initially created via *clone* syscall:

 ```plaintext